Leask/BRICKS/README.md

 ## What is BRICKS?

-BRICKS is a list for all the domains blocked by the Chinese GFW.
+BRICKS is a list of domains blocked by the Chinese GFW.

 ## What for?

-* In order to collect all the domains blocked by the GFW with the contributers all over the internet.
+* Colleting domains blocked by the GFW with the contributers.

-* To study how tight the restrictions are, in the Chinese internet.

-* To log the data about this terrifying digital Berlin Wall as much as possible.

-* Help you to walkaround the GFW with a proxy server.
+* Provide a database for any researches on the tightness of Chinese Internet blockage.

+* Helping any people and software get arount the GFW.

 ## Different from GfwList
-[GfwList](https://code.google.com/p/autoproxy-gfwlist/) is cool and effective, but is complex and inefficient currently.
-Now, I want to make it simple and work more smoothly.
+[GfwList](https://code.google.com/p/autoproxy-gfwlist/) is cool and effective, but growing complex and inefficient.
+BRICKS is simpler and easier to use.

 ## Installation

 `$ git clone https://github.com/Leask/BRICKS.git`

-## Uasge
+## Usage

-* List all websites blocked by Chinese government
+* List all websites blocked by the GFW

     `$ ./bricks list`

     or just simply `$ cat gfw.bricks`

-* Add domain into BRICKS
+* Add a domain to BRICKS

 	`$ ./bricks add 'google.com'`

-* Remove domain from BRICKS
+* Remove a domain from BRICKS

 	`$ ./bricks remove 'facebook.com'`

-* Make PAC file with BRICKS
+* Make .PAC file with BRICKS

 	`$ ./bricks makpac 'SOCKS5 127.0.0.1:8964; SOCKS 127.0.0.1:8964; DIRECT'`

-* Make PAC file and launch HTTP server
+* Make .PAC file and launch HTTP server

 	`$ ./bricks pacsrv 'SOCKS5 127.0.0.1:8964; SOCKS 127.0.0.1:8964; DIRECT'`

-* Show help infos
+* Show help infomation

 	`$ ./bricks help`